The year 2020 has been a busy one for the real estate market. But what will 2021 be like? Check out this infographic to learn more.

 Let’s start with the supply situation.
 According to housing experts and economists, a balanced real estate market has somewhere around five months worth of supply.
 When inventory levels drop far below this level, the market tends to favor sellers over buyers.

-As of January 2020, Seattle had just over a one-month supply of homes for sale.
+As of December 2020, Seattle had less than a one-month supply of homes for sale.
 So the market is still very constrained, from an inventory perspective.
 This is true for many cities across the country.
 In fact, the national average was around three months worth of supply in January.
 And even that is below what’s considered to be a balanced market.

 Exhibit ‘B’ — The Demand Situation

 And speaking of demand, homes across the Seattle metro area are selling quickly and often above the original asking price.

 Real estate analysts use the “median days on market” measurement to get a sense of how quickly homes are selling in a particular area.
 More than half of new listings go pending in the first 30 days that they are on the market.
 This is yet another indicator that Seattle is still a seller’s market.